WARP-LAB/WARP-GUIDES-WEBPACK/06-babel/readme.md

 ### Second

-Setting *.browserslistrc* to hold support/target last Chrome version only.
+Setting *.browserslistrc* to hold support/target last chrome version only.
 It is expected that nearly no plugins and no polyfills will be compiled within the product.

 _.browserslistrc_

 ```
+# [production staging testing]
+# > 0.0001%
+#
+# [development]
+# last 1 version

 [production staging testing]
+last 1 chrome version
-last 1 Chrome version
+# last 1 firefox version
+# Explorer 10

 [development]
+last 1 chrome version
-last 1 Chrome version
+# last 1 firefox version
+# Explorer 10
 ```

 Rebuilding